-Sometime around 2003 or 2004 I happened upon a book titled “What’s So Amazing About Grace?” by a man named Philip Yancey.
-Reading this book helped me understand the concept of grace and it began to give me some idea of this Jesus person and his message.
-Following the logic expressed in this book and reading the bible I came to the realization that Jesus’ message was that we were all saved – regardless.
+Sometime around 2003 or 2004, I happened upon a book titled “What’s So Amazing About Grace?” by a man named Philip Yancey.
+Reading this book helped me understand the concept of grace, and it began to give me some idea of this Jesus person and his message.
+Following the logic expressed in this book and reading the bible, I realized that Jesus’ message was that we were all saved – regardless.
 To quote Yancey, “We need to let it soak in that there is nothing we can do to make God love us more…and nothing we can do to make God love us less.”
 My first reaction was that all this talk about hell and damnation and sinning meant nothing.
-The second realization I had was that when I died I was going to find myself not only in the company of people like Mother Theresa and Mr. Rogers but I was also going to encounter Adolf Hitler and Osama Bin Laden.
+The second realization I had was that when I died I was going to find myself not only in the company of people like Mother Theresa and Mr. Rogers, but I was also going to encounter Adolf Hitler and Osama Bin Laden.
 The whole idea of “justice” and “retribution” went out the window.
-It didn’t matter that this new belief of mine made portions of the bible irrelevant.
+It didn’t matter that this new belief of mine made portions of the Bible irrelevant.
 I was convinced that my newfound understanding was correct.
 The first domino had fallen.

 I always had a problem with the miracles and stories about healing in the gospels.
-Walking on water and feeding multitudes with a few loaves and fishes always seemed implausible to me but I felt they were not really central to the themes of eternal life and unlimited grace.
+Walking on water and feeding, multitudes with a few loaves and fishes always seemed implausible to me, but I felt they were not central to the themes of eternal life and unlimited grace.
 The stories of the healing were more of a problem for me.
-As a boy I had come up with a solution.
-I decided that Jesus was actually a person from a time in the future – a time when the art of medicine was highly advanced and when people had solved the mystery of time travel!
+As a boy, I had come up with a solution.
+I decided that Jesus was a person from a time in the future – a time when the art of medicine was highly advanced and when people had solved the mystery of time travel!
 So Jesus traveled back in time from this future time and, with his advanced skills and knowledge, was able to work miracles.
-I actually held this idea as a possible solution well into my young adulthood.
+I held this idea as a possible solution well into my young adulthood.

-As I began reading Borg and Spong several things began to come together for me.
+As I began reading Borg and Spong, several things began to come together for me.
 Reading Borg made me thirsty for more knowledge about the origins and history of the gospels.
 Spong put it all together for me.
-It seems I had it all backwards.
-Here I was thinking that people had gone back and altered the Old Testament in order to make it appear to prophesy things that were covered in the New Testament when actually what happened was very different.
+It seems I had it all backward.
+Here I thought that people had gone back and altered the Old Testament to make it appear to prophesy things that were covered in the New Testament when actually what happened was very different.
 The gospels consist of a written record of the stories that 1st century Jews told in the Synagogue to relate Jesus to the attending observant Jews.
-In order for them to make the story understandable to their audience, knowledgeable and observant Jews, they told the story as metaphors with references to the Old Testament.
-In order to do this they sometimes changed the times when these things occurred and the location.
+For them to make the story understandable to their audience, knowledgeable and observant Jews, they told the story as metaphors with references to the Old Testament.
+To do this, they sometimes changed the times when these things occurred and the location.
 The stories started simply enough but as time went on people embellished the stories.
-Eventually, as the audience changed from observant Jews to non-Jewish people who did not have a deep understanding of the Old Testament the stories shifted from being considered to be metaphorical to be accepted as historical fact.
+Eventually, as the audience changed from observant Jews to non-Jewish people who did not have a deep understanding of the Old Testament, the stories shifted from being considered to be metaphorical to be accepted as historical fact.
 Some of these embellishments are very elaborate and multi-layered.

 Passover, you may recall, celebrates the time when the Jews escaped death by placing the blood of the paschal lamb on their doorposts.
 Observing Easter during the time of Passover allowed the early followers of Jesus to equate Jesus with this paschal lamb – the “Lamb of God who takes away the sins of the world.”
-Paul did just that in his letter to the Corinthians, which was written before Mark wrote his gospel.
+Paul did just that in his letter to the Corinthians, which Mark wrote before he wrote his gospel.
 But there was a problem.
-The paschal lamb had to be “without blemish” but any man born of a woman was blemished due to the concept of original sin.
+The paschal lamb had to be “without blemish,” but any man born of a woman was blemished due to the concept of original sin.
 The only way for Jesus to be without blemish was if he was conceived without human intervention.
 So began the story of the virgin birth.

 The Progressive Christian